-The Order may require the Contractor to purchase the nursery stock.
-The Council may require the Contractor to visit one or more nurseries at any time of year to carry out an inspection.
-The Council may accompany the Contractor on these visits.
-The Contractor will be responsible for holding all of the plants prior to planting unless otherwise required by the Council.
+The Order may require the contractor to purchase the nursery stock.
+The Council may require the contractor to visit one or more nurseries at any time of year to carry out an inspection.
+The Council may accompany the contractor on these visits.
+The contractor will be responsible for holding all of the plants prior to planting unless otherwise required by the Council.

 The Council may purchase nursery stock itself prior to issuing the planting Order.
-The Contractor will be responsible for holding all the plants prior to planting unless otherwise required by the Council.
+The contractor will be responsible for holding all the plants prior to planting unless otherwise required by the Council.

-The Contractor will be responsible for the acquisition of all associated materials listed in the Order and required in this Specification of Service for the planting of the nursery stock in readiness for planting during the season.
+The contractor will be responsible for the acquisition of all associated materials listed in the schedule of work and required in this Specification of Service for the planting of the nursery stock in readiness for planting during the season.